-This post is to give you high-level differences between two versions of SCCM/ ConfigMgr.
-These versions are latest production version SCCM CB 1710 and previous production version SCCM CB 1706.
+This post gives you high-level differences between the two versions of SCCM/ ConfigMgr.
+These versions are the latest production version SCCM CB 1710, and the previous production version SCCM CB 1706.

-Another difference between 1706 and 1710 is explained in the following post “WQL Query SMS Units Changes after SCCM CB 1710 Upgrade“.
+Another difference between 1706 and 1710 is explained in the following post, “WQL Query SMS Units Changes after SCCM CB 1710 Upgrade“.

 - Console – SCCM CB 1706 = Version 1710

-Also, we see some deep dives on new features, tools and settings got introduced in SCCM CB 1710 version.
-This post will also give a highlight of all the major differences between SCCM ConfigMgr CB 1710 and 1706.
+Also, we see some deep dives on new features, tools, and settings introduced in SCCM CB 1710 version.
+This post will also highlight all the major differences between SCCM ConfigMgr CB 1710 and 1706.

 Quick Look at SCCM CB 1710 Features

-20 Feature Release 1710, 17 Feature Release in 1706 7 Pre Release Feature in both 1710 and 1706
+- 20 Feature Release 1710, 17 Feature Release in 1706

 Client peer cache is moved to RELEASE feature type in SCCM CB 1710.
-TS content pre-caching was a pre-release feature in 1706 but in SCCM CB 1710 it’s feature type is RELEASE.
+TS content pre-caching was a pre-release feature in 1706, but in SCCM CB 1710, its feature type is RELEASE.

-A pre-release feature called “Device Guard” is no more available in Features list of 1710.
+A pre-release feature called “Device Guard” is no more available in the Features list of 1710.
 Device Guard policies have been renamed to Windows Defender Application Control policies.